saabgeek04/SystemsSAC/journal/ROVER.md

 This is a far better design then what I was going for, so Credit to [Thomas J Coyle III](https://diydrones.com/members/ThomasJCoyleIII) for that.
 I will be attempting to reverse engineer these designs so I figured credit was a good idea...

-I will be laser cutting the navigation plate out of acrylic
+I will be laser cutting the navigation plate out of acrylic, which will mean I can be very precise in the nav mount design.

+I plan to construct two versions, one for prototyping, and one as the final design.
+This will allow me to figure out exactly which electronics and computers I need without worrying about space on the rover, before constructing the most efficient plate, saving weight and space